mfk99/java-calculator/README.md

 ### Documentation

-The project uses Javadoc to produce documentation.
+The project uses Javadoc to produce code documentation.
 Javadoc is integrated into Maven, so to generate the report, use

 ```mvn javadoc:javadoc```